 This question popped into my head at random.
-I am always thinking about ways to get feedback from my audience, but why would I send them emails every month or so?
+I am always thinking about ways to get feedback from my audience, but why would I send newsletters to our community members every month or so?
 What does that even mean?
 They already come to me when they want to contact me, so why would I bother sending them another email?

 There are many reasons why you should be sending out periodic updates to your community members.
 For starters, these types of communications can save you time and energy.
 Sending out regular updates keeps your members engaged and interested in hearing what you have to say.
 And it gives you a chance to share new information with them.
 When you engage your members, they become loyal supporters who will share your messages with their friends and networks.